 Once a disease and target has been selected as an area of research to develop a new novel therapeutic, high-throughput screening is used.
 High-throughput screening allows a researcher to quickly conduct thousands, sometimes millions, of tests and rapidly identify active compounds, antibodies, or genes that modulate a receptor.
-Labs often begin this process by utilizing binding assays as they provide a basic yes or no to know if a drug candidate may affect the receptor.
+Labs often begin this process by utilizing binding assays as they provide a basic yes or no response to understand if a drug candidate may affect the receptor.
 Many scientists will work with a contract research organization whose lab is already set up to complete high-throughput screening quickly and efficiently.

-After narrowing the number of potential drug candidates, the compounds need to be further examined to better understand their efficacy and potency in cells.
-Cell-based assays are designed to quantify nuclear receptor activity and are sensitive to different concentrations of the potential drug, making them ideal for the next phase of discovery research.
+After narrowing the number of potential drug candidates, compounds need to be further examined to better understand their efficacy and potency in cells.
+Cell-based reporter assays are designed to quantify nuclear receptor activity and are sensitive to different concentrations of the potential drug, making them ideal for the next phase of discovery research.
 This step in the drug discovery process allows scientists to learn the EC50/IC50 values of a compound to establish potential recommended dosing levels prior to moving into clinical trials.

 Detecting Unintended Side Effects

 One of the final steps before moving on to ortholog and clinical trials is to test against other nuclear receptors to assess the safety, toxicity, pharmacokinetics, and metabolism of the potential drug.
 Nuclear receptors act as a network within the body and a compound which interacts with one nuclear receptor will often affect others.
 Nuclear receptors are affiliated with multiple different diseases, pathways, and networks, and by testing the compound against a panel of cell-based reporter assays in vitro, scientists can predict and understand potential unintended side effects of a compound.
 When researchers believe that there is sufficient information to move forward, animal and human trails can begin.